Cart

 You don't need to use the trademark or plan to use it before you apply for registration.

-Can a registration be revoked?
+Can a registration be revoked in South Korea?

 Yes, you can cancel a registration for the following reasons: